adamdubiel/jason/README.md

 before `gson` object is built.
 Jason aims at bringing runtime excluders passed on serialize/deserialize method call.

-## Why fork?

-To show that it is possible.
-In the meantime i will try to contact Gson maintainers and try to merge functionalities.
+This project is here to show that it is possible.
+I will try to contact Gson authors to merge code.

 ## What's new?